 Some say we don’t know that miracles are unlikely.
 Yes we do.
 People are most likely to be wrong or

-the past that does not mean that one is not likely now.
-But to us, to our minds, it is
+past that does not mean that one is not likely now.
+But to us, to our minds, it is unlikely

-unlikely for we don’t know all the facts and cannot be expected to
+for we don’t know all the facts and cannot be expected to know.

-they are impossible or unlikely for they don’t happen”.
-We are saying, “Miracles might
+impossible or unlikely for they don’t happen”.
+We are saying, “Miracles might happen

-happen but we believe that they do not for the evidence is never good enough.”
-And what is the harm in ruling
+but we believe that they do not for the evidence is never good enough.”
+And what is the harm in ruling miracles

-miracles out when we have the evidence that there is no God?
-Maybe the evidence really is
+out when we have the evidence that there is no God?
+Maybe the evidence really is not

 Maybe the evidence really is not good enough.
 Maybe we are not just is but stating a fact.